 Students graduating with a major in Sustainability Studies will have a truly interdisciplinary understanding of the varied dimensions of sustainability, both from a local and global perspective; be fluent in articulating how sustainability issues relate to matter of the environment, the economy, and social equity; and demonstrate proficiency in critical thinking, reading, writing, and research skills.
 More specifically, students will learn how to:

-You can pursue an undergraduate major in Sustainability Studies through two different pathways: a 120 semester-hour Bachelor of Arts (BA) degree designed for new Freshman and Transfer students, or the Bachelor of Arts (BA) degree in the Fast-Track Program for Adults, for students 24 and older).
-In both cases, the major requirements are the same -- what differs are the general education requirements and the number of elective courses.
+You can pursue an undergraduate major in Sustainability Studies through two different pathways: a Bachelor of Arts (BA) degree designed for new Freshman and Transfer students, or the Bachelor of Arts (BA) degree in the Fast-Track Program for Adults, for students 24 and older.
+In both cases, the major requirements are the same -- what differs are the general education requirements.

-In both the BA and BPS options, you can choose a minor in a related field to make your sustainability studies major more focused and powerful.
+In both the BA options, you can choose a minor in a related field to make your sustainability studies major more focused and powerful.